ansible/terraform-provider-aap/README.md

 Acceptance tests apply test terraform configurations to a running AAP instance and make changes to resources in that instance, use with caution!

-To run acceptance tests locally, start a local AAP instance following the [docker-compose instructions for local AWX development](https://github.com/ansible/awx/blob/devel/tools/docker-compose/README.md).
+To run acceptance tests locally, start a local AAP instance following the [The AAP development environment](https://github.com/ansible/aap-dev/blob/main/README.md).
 Create an admin user for the AAP instance and save the credentials to these environment variables:

 ```bash
 export AAP_USERNAME=<your admin username>